Skip to main content

 Pinnacle NFL-104 / -104102.0%~2.0%

-Lower vig means more efficient pricing.
-Sharp books have 2-3% vig; soft books run 4-7%.
+Lower vig usually means more efficient pricing.
+Price-discovery books often run tighter margins than recreational apps.

 The Three Devigging Methods

 There are three standard approaches to removing the vig, each with different assumptions about how books distribute their margin across outcomes.
-The choice matters—different methods can produce meaningfully different fair probabilities.
+The choice matters—different methods can produce meaningfully different fair probabilities, especially when the book shades favorites and longshots unevenly.

 1. Multiplicative Method (Simplest)